 Since oats are naturally absorbent, they’ll soak up stinky smells like a sponge.

-I like to place cotton balls in dresser drawers, in pillowcases, in between couch cushions, and in bathroom cabinets.
+Place the cotton balls in dresser drawers, pillowcases and in between couch cushions, and in bathroom cabinets.

 Vinegar does an amazing job at neutralizing odors.